RazorDevs/Deep-Aether/README.md

  - Aether Lost Content
     - Skyjade and Cloudium Shields
  - Aether Redux
-    - Tile variants for Gilded, Frosted, and Blightmoss Holystone
+    - Brick and Tile variants for Gilded, Frosted, and Blightmoss Holystone

 # Requirements